therobot/infisical-opentofu-post/README.md

 export TF_VAR_INFISICAL_WORKSPACE_ID="<MYAPP_CONFIDENTIAL_PROJECT_ID>"
 ```

+We have created a Machine Identity and exposed as environment variables, which we will use later in Open Tofu.
+Let's step forward.

-## Creating a secret in Infisical
+## Store a secret in Infisical

-We are ready to store secrets in infisical.
-Let's to create a secret named `very_important_secret` with an example value of `secret123`, and we will store in our `development` environment.
+We are ready to store secrets in the Infisical project.
+Store a secret named `very_important_secret` with an example value of `secret123` in our `dev` environment.
 [Infisical supports multiple environments per project](https://infisical.com/docs/documentation/platform/project#project-environment).

 On the command line execute:

 ```bash
 infisical secrets set "very_important_secret=secret123" --env dev